argythana/dev_boilerplate_course/README.md

 * Get a `Name Cheap` domain name.

-The material is presented in four live (3 hours long) seminars and two (optional, self-paced and advanced) async lectures.
+The material is presented in four live (3 hours long) seminars and three (optional, self-paced and advanced) "asynchronous" lectures.
 Each lecture requires 9 hours for self-study and 8 hours for practice on tasks/assignments.
 The pace is intensive by design and each lecture requires good working knowledge of all the previous ones.
 Therefore, it is highly recommended to complete the tasks and assignments before each next lecture and attend all lectures.